Original Article from the Huffington Post – http://www.huffingtonpost.com/entry/59654232e4b0911162fc2f94

 EFT has been studied in over 100 clinical trials.
 They show that the approach is effective for a variety of psychological and physical conditions.
 EFT combines elements of popular therapies, such as CBT, with acupressure—in the form of tapping with the fingertips on acupuncture points.
 For this reason it’s often called “tapping.”

-meta-analysis examined the effect of treatment with EFT on PTSD.
+A meta-analysis examined the effect of treatment with EFT on PTSD.
 It aggregated the statistics from 7 randomized controlled trials and found that EFT had a very large treatment effect (Sebastian & Nelms, 2016).

-meta-analysis of EFT for depression showed similar results, stating that: “The results show that Clinical EFT were highly effective in reducing depressive symptoms in a variety of populations and settings… The posttest effect size for EFT… was larger than that measured in meta-analyses of antidepressant drug trials and psychotherapy studies” (Nelms & Castel, 2016).
+A meta-analysis of EFT for depression showed similar results, stating that: “The results show that Clinical EFT were highly effective in reducing depressive symptoms in a variety of populations and settings… The posttest effect size for EFT… was larger than that measured in meta-analyses of antidepressant drug trials and psychotherapy studies” (Nelms & Castel, 2016).

 Therapists first began to draw the attention of the VA to EFT in 2004, when they found it a quick and successful treatment for the first cohort of veterans returning from Iraq.
 However, the VA rejected the approach for many years, despite the efforts of various members of congress to have it considered.
 Fort Hood offered a very successful PTSD treatment program incorporating EFT for many years, but shut it down at the end of 2015.